As soon as your booking is confirmed you will be connected with the Tenant. So what better time to say hi and organise the following:

 Confirm the exact and full address and if necessary any specific details to find the property.
 Also give the Landlord your flight number so they can monitor your arrival and agree on a time to meet at the apartment.

 The day of Check-in:

-WALK THROUGH – Use this time to ask any questions about the apartment and ask for instructions of appliances.
-For stays of 3 months + you will be assisted by a Crib Med representative covering the following arrival checklist.
+WALK THROUGH – You will be walked through the arrival checklist below to help you settle into your new home.
+Use this time to ask any questions about the apartment and ask for instructions of appliances.

 SECURITY DEPOSIT – After you have verified the apartment is the same as the listing on cribmed.com you should pay the security deposit directly to the owner on the day of your check in.
 Be prepared to: